Mid-Atlantic Women's Hockey League

 The Mid-Atlantic Women's Hockey League (MAWHL) is the oldest continuously active women's ice hockey league in North America.
 The MAWHL is a senior amateur league under the oversight of USA Hockey.
-It is based in the United States and has three divisions allowing for different levels of play.
+It is based in the United States and has two divisions allowing for different levels of play.
 The league has players with a wide array of experience, ranging from athletes who have competed at the high school level to those who have spent time on the United States women's national ice hockey team.

 History

 The MAWHL was begun in 1975–76 with only three teams.
 The Delaware Bobcats, the Boulevard Hookers and the University of Pennsylvania's club team.
 In the 1976–77 season, the Philadelphia Ice-Centennials joined the MAWHL.

 During the summer of 1977, the increased popularity of ice hockey sparked the birth of the Mid-Atlantic Women's Ice Hockey League.
 It consisted of nine teams at the start of the 1977–78 season.
 The newcomers included: the Bergen Blades A team and B team, the Ironbound Bandits, the Pittsburgh Pennies, and the Philadelphia Ice-Centennials B team.